Is control of type I error rate needed in Bayesian clinical trial designs?

-Even radical thinning of the incoming cumulative data is common in practice, with perhaps only one or two interim analyses performed, and can always be motivated by savings in the logistics and computational costs.
-However, as noted earlier, due to the reliance on the likelihood principle, interim analyses considered here do not as such carry an "inferential cost", as would be the case if the method would be based on bounding the type I error rate.
+In practice, if interim analyses are performed at all, their number is mostly small and timing fixed in advance in the design.
+Although potentially useful, interim analyses always require some degree of unblinding, complicate the logistics and increase the computational costs.
+However, as noted earlier, due to the reliance on the likelihood principle, interim analyses, if their timing is either fixed or determined inductively by the data, do not as such influence the statistical analysis of the data or the error analysis, as would be the case if the latter would be based on bounding the type I error rate.
 In particular, concepts such as $\alpha$-spending functions are here irrelevant.

 Denote by $ \bftheta _{0} $ and $\bftheta _{1} $ the model parameters, the unknown success rates of the dichotomous outcomes from, respectively, the control and the experimental arms.
 Given $( \bftheta _{0},\bftheta _{1}) $, the outcomes from the two arms are assumed to be independent, both i.i.d. given the respective parameter.
 Boldface notation is here an indication of that, in Bayesian modeling, they are treated as random variables.
-Let $\pi_e$ and $\pi_f$ denote the (joint) prior distributions for $(\bftheta _{0}, \bftheta _{1})$, approved, respectively, by the regulators and the trial investigators.
-The subscripts $e$ and $f$ refer, as is explained below, to the primary role of the regulators in establishing \textit{efficacy} of the experimental treatment, and that of the investigators for concluding \textit{futility} of the trial.
-Accordingly, denote by $\P_{\pi_{e}}$ and $\P_{\pi_{f}}$ the corresponding joint probabilities on the product space of the parameters $(\bftheta_0, \bftheta_1)$ and of possible data sequences $\{{\mathcal D}_{n};1 \le n \le N_{\max}\}$; here $N_{\max}$ is the finite maximal trial size, fixed as part of the design.
+Let $\pi_e$ and $\pi_f$ denote the (joint) prior distributions for $(\bftheta _{0}, \bftheta _{1})$, approved, respectively, by the regulators and the trial sponsors.
+The subscripts $e$ and $f$ refer, as is explained below, to the primary role of the regulators in establishing \textit{efficacy} of the experimental treatment, and that of the sponsors for concluding \textit{futility} of the trial.
+Accordingly, denote by $\P_{\pi_{e}}$ and $\P_{\pi_{f}}$ the corresponding joint probabilities on the product space of the parameters $(\theta_0, \theta_1)$ and of possible data sequences $\{{\mathcal D}_{n};1 \le n \le N_{\max}\}$; here $N_{\max}$ is the finite maximal trial size, fixed as part of the design.

-\textbf{Remark.} The idea of introducing and utilizing different prior distributions, representing different background information and attitudes of the interested parties, appears to have been first presented in \textcite{kass1989investigating}, see also \textcite{spiegelhalter1994bayesian} and \textcite{10.1214/088342304000000080}.
-Some aspects relating to the choice of the priors $\pi_{0}$ and $\pi_{1}$ are presented later in subsection \ref{subsection:no:3.2}.
+\textbf{Remark.} The idea of introducing and utilizing different prior distributions, representing different background information and attitudes of the interested parties, appears to have been first presented in \cite{kass1989investigating}, see also \cite{spiegelhalter1994bayesian} and \cite{10.1214/088342304000000080}.
+Some aspects relating to the choice of the priors $\pi_{e}$ and $\pi_{f}$ are presented later in subsection \ref{subsection:no:3.2}.